 Also available is the Glaucoma Guidelines consumer brochure.
 This brochure provides information and advice on what glaucoma is, who is at risk, and who to talk to about glaucoma.
 This brochure is based on the Glaucoma Guidelines.

-The summary guide for primary health care professionals will be available online in December 2010.
+A summary guide for primary health care professionals is also available below.

 The Systematic Literature Review on the Detection, Diagnosis, Management and Prevention of Glaucoma reports the current best evidence for the diagnosis, risk assessment and management of individuals with glaucoma.

 The review brings together the evidence currently available on the detection, diagnosis, management and prevention of glaucoma, in order to provide current best-evidence recommendations to guide current primary care practitioners and policy-makers, with respect to the detection, diagnosis, management and prevention of glaucoma.
-Glaucoma is a recognised chronic degenerative health problem world-wide expected to affect 60.5 million people of all ages by 2010.
+Glaucoma is a recognised chronic degenerative health problem world-wide, estimated to affect over 60 million people of all ages.

 The review formed the scientific basis for the work on the Glaucoma Guidelines, which were released in November 2010.
 The Glaucoma Guidelines were developed as part of a joint project between the Department of Health and Ageing and the National Health and Medical Research Council.